-aan didatas aualifiantiana the nellance

 candidates qualifications the policy on

 nominated to and none of the multiple board

 become a disqualification seats under the

 member of the s set forth in Company's CG

 Board of the Company's Manual.

 Directors.
 By-laws and CG

 Manual.

-Has adopted The Executive Establish a Has the power to
+Has The Executive Establish a Has the power to

-a Charter Compensation formal and Review (if any) of
+adopted a Charter Compensation formal and Review (if any) of

-Committee transparent the existing

-assists and procedure for Human Resources
+Charter Committee assists and transparent procedure for the existing Human Resources

 advises the developing a Development or

 Board on policy on Personnel

 remuneration executive Handbook to

 packages of remuneration strengthen

 corporate and for fixing provisions on

 officers and the conflict of

 directors and remuneration interest, salaries

 provide packages of and benefits

-• =
+oversight over corporate policies,

-oversight over remuneration of corporate officers and policies, promotion and
+remuneration of officers and promotion and

-senior '

-directors; career
+senior . directors; career

-management Provide · · · advancement
+management Provide advancement

-and other key oversight over directives and
+and other key personnel oversight over remuneration directives and compliance of

-personnel remuneration compliance of

 ensuring that of Senior personnel

 compensation is Management concerned with all

 consistent with and other key statutory

 the Company's personnel requirements that

 culture, strategy ensuring that must be

 Remuneration 1 2 1 and control compensation is periodically met in

 environment. consistent with their respective

 the Company's posts.

 culture,

 strategy and

 control

-environment;

-Designate
+environment; Designate

 amount of

 remuneration,

 which shall be

 in a sufficient

 level to attract

 and retain

 directors and

 officers who are

 needed to run

 the Company

 successfully;

 and in the

-absence of such
+absence of such Personnel

-Personnel

 Handbook,

--

 cause the

-development of

-such, covering

-the same

-parameters of

-governance set
+I

-out in the CG
+development of such, covering the same parameters of governance set out in the CG

 Manual.

 Others

 (specify)